Hidden processes at work in the hearts of large stars revealed

-Category: Environment Hits: 0Astronomers commonly refer to massive stars as the chemical factories of the Universe.
+Category: Environment Hits: 4Astronomers commonly refer to massive stars as the chemical factories of the Universe.
 They generally end their lives in spectacular supernovae, events that forge many of the elements on the periodic table.
 How elemental nuclei mix within these enormous stars has a major impact on our understanding of their evolution prior to their explosion.
 It also represents the largest uncertainty for scientists studying their structure and evolution.

 Read more https://www.sciencedaily.com/releases/2021/05/210513123929.htm